GoogleCloudPlatform/cluster-toolkit/modules/README.md

 > **_NOTE:_** Relative paths (beginning with `.` or `..` must be relative to the
 > working directory from which `ghpc` is executed.
 This example would have to be
-> run from a local copy of the HPC Toolkit repository.
+> run from a local copy of the Cluster Toolkit repository.
 An alternative is to use
 > absolute paths to modules.

 #### GitHub-hosted Modules and Packages